AIdjis/Clustering/README.md

 * [X] Bayesian-Gaussian-Mixture

 ---
-Each clustring algorithm was Evaluated with the following metrics:
+Each clustering algorithm is evaluated using the following metrics to assess its performance:

 * [X] Silhouette Score
 * [X] Calinski-Harabasz Score